jabirali/bodge/README.md

     pip install bodge

+Or if you have an NVIDIA GPU and want to use that for computations (note that this requires you to have installed CUDA support on your system beforehand):

+    pip install bodge[cuda]

 Bodge should be quite easy to use if all you want is a real-space lattice Hamiltonian with superconductivity.
 For instance, consider a $100a\times100a$ s-wave superconductor with a chemical potential $μ = -3t$, superconducting gap